 uuiesRequested – The gatekeeper may request the endpoint to notify the gatekeeper of H.225.0 call signalling messages that the endpoint sends or receives if the endpoint indicated this capability in the ARQ by setting willSupplyUUIEs to TRUE. uuiesRequested indicates the set of H.225.0 call signalling messages of which the endpoint shall notify the gatekeeper.

-language Indicates the language(s) in which the user would prefer to receive announcements and prompts.
-The field contains one or more RFC 1766 compliant language tags.
+language Indicates the language(s) for this call, which may differ from those indicated in the RRQ if the Gatekeeper has additional information discovered via an LCF or some other mechanism.
+The field contains one or more RFC 5646 compliant language tags.

 alternateTransportAddresses – This field conveys call signalling addresses for transports other than TCP.
 Inclusion of an address indicates support for the corresponding transport.